How to capture UTM parameters in Contact Form 7

 What is Attributer?

-From the 4 steps outlined above, you can probably see that Attributer is a tool designed to capture UTM parameters in Contact Form 7, but here's a closer look at how it works:
+Based on the steps above, you can see that Attributer makes it easy to capture UTM parameters in Contact Form 7.
+But let's take a closer look at how it actually works.

-Attributer then sorts each visitor into various "Channels" (such as Paid Search, Organic Search, and Paid Social) and saves the data as a cookie in the user's browser.
+Using this information, Attributer categorizes each visitor into standard marketing channels (like Paid Search, Organic Search, Paid Social, and others) and stores the data in the visitor's browser.

-Finally, when a user fills out a Contact Form 7 form, Attributer populates the hidden fields with the UTM parameters and other attribution data.
-This data is then captured along with the other information the lead entered into the form, such as their name, email, and phone number.
+Then, when someone fills out a Contact Form 7 form on your site, Attributer automatically writes the UTM parameters and other attribution data into the hidden fields.
+This information is captured alongside the details the lead entered into the form, like their name, email, and phone number.

-From here, you can send the data into your CRM, sync it to a spreadsheet, include it in the new lead notification emails, etc.
+From there, you can send the data to your CRM, sync it to a spreadsheet, include it in your new lead notification emails, and more.

-Attributer was initially developed by a marketing consultant to accurately track which channels were driving leads and customers for his clients.
-Today, Attributer is used on thousands of websites worldwide and tracks over 7 million visitors per month.
+Attributer was originally built by a marketing consultant who needed a reliable way to track which channels were actually driving leads and customers for his clients.
+Today, it's used on thousands of websites around the world and tracks over 8 million visitors every month.

 Why using Attributer is better than capturing raw UTM parameters